SeaCelo/SDGclassy/README.md

 Text files to be classified (.txt)
 Covert your text files to .txt and clean them up as much as possible.
 The results will be better if you exclude non-relevant material (front matter, etc).

-### Tested on Mac OS X Big Sur:
+### Tested on Mac OS X Big Sur, Windows and Linux:
-* Zsh shell is preferred, tough the code should run in older Bash shell (pre-Catalina).
+* on Mac, Zsh shell is preferred, tough the code should run in older Bash shell (pre-Catalina).

 ### There is no support for Windows, but the script should work.
 However:
-* To run on windows, scripts need to be edited.
-This is an open issue
 * On windows, bigrams command is broken.
 Need to apply this fix: https://github.com/mimno/Mallet/issues/151

-## Installation
+## Mac OS Installation and use
 * From the Terminal shell, cd into the location you would like to install
 * clone the repository